<

 Total budget$3,500-4,500

-The West Buttress, pioneered by Bradford Washburn in 1951, is the standard route for about 90% of Denali attempts.
-21 days typical, 22–24 days with weather contingency.
-Ski plane from Talkeetna to Kahiltna Base Camp at 7,200 ft.
-Expedition climbing through Camps 1 (7,800 ft), 2 (11,000 ft), 3 (14,200 ft medical camp), and High Camp (17,200 ft).
-Summit day via the Autobahn traverse to Denali Pass, across the Football Field, up Pig Hill, and along the knife-edge summit ridge.
+The West Buttress was pioneered by Bradford Washburn in 1951 and is the standard route for approximately 90 percent of Denali attempts[1].
+Generally, the expedition runs 21 days typical, 22-24 days with weather contingency.
+Specifically, the route begins with a ski plane flight from Talkeetna to Kahiltna Base Camp at 7,200 ft.
+Notably, expedition climbing then proceeds through Camp 1 (7,800 ft), Camp 2 (11,000 ft), Camp 3 (14,200 ft medical camp), and High Camp (17,200 ft).
+Summit day from High Camp is typically 8-12 hours round trip.
+The route goes via the Autobahn traverse to Denali Pass, across the Football Field, up Pig Hill, and along the knife-edge summit ridge.

-Success rates: ~52% historical average across all climbers.
-Top guide services consistently post higher than average — Alpine Ascents reported 100% team success in 2024 (12 of 12 expeditions summited).
-Climbers completing this full progression arrive in the upper success bracket.
+Success rates run approximately 52 percent historical average across all climbers based on NPS data[1].
+Generally, top guide services consistently post higher than average.
+Specifically, Alpine Ascents reported 100 percent team success in 2024 (12 of 12 expeditions summited).
+Notably, climbers completing this full progression arrive in the upper success bracket.

-21-day expedition Sled + pack hauling 17,200-ft high camp Summit ridge exposure Extreme cold tolerance Self-sufficiency
+Skills tested: 21-day expedition · Sled + pack hauling · 17,200-ft high camp · Summit ridge exposure · Extreme cold tolerance · Self-sufficiency

 Expedition fee$9,800-15,000